Ciencia-de-Datos-Meteorologia/notes/SSH_Dinamic_Tunel.md

 # Creating a SSH Dinamic Tunel guide

 This guide give you all the necesary steps to configure a dinamic tunel using SSH.
 This method allows you to access all available IP addresses on the local network of a remote computer.
+This last one must have a public IP.

 ## Step 1: Creating the Dinamic Tunel
 Open a terminal on the local machine and execute the following comand